b-marker-dev/b-marker-dev/README.md

 ms_to_frames(1000)    # Convert milliseconds back to video frames
 ```
 </details>

+> 💡 **These four functions are the foundation.** They are the starting point of our technical path toward
+> `<1ms cross-industry synchronization`, `Time Memory`, and `Cross-Human Sync`.
+Every optimization brings that future one step closer.

 <details>
 <summary> 🆘 I Need Your Help (Honestly) | Click Here </summary>